 Pantai Lasiana.
 Just your normal, Indonesian beach

-We're in Kupang for three weeks.
-As the capital of East Nusa Tenggara province (NTT), Kupang is by far the largest city and port on the entire island, but it’s a big island and there’s a lot of local culture to see elsewhere.
-Not sure we'll get to see much of it, but here's hoping.
+As the capital of East Nusa Tenggara province (NTT), Kupang is by far the largest city and port on the entire island.
+However, it’s a big island and there’s a lot of local culture to see elsewhere.

 We’d barely gotten wet when Fonny and Vonce (Fawn-cheh) called us back to shore to try some of the treats they had purchased from the beach vendors.
 One thing’s for sure: this isn’t what you get on American boardwalks.

-Our friend Fonny brought some over for us to try.
+Fonny bought some for us to try.
 The texture is interesting: when I bit down on it, it initially created resistance, but then gave in to the pressure and squirted out its juice from every pore.
-Kind of fun, very unique.
+Kind of fun, and unique.

 The long palm stalks are peeled and pressed to produce a sweet liquid called tuak.
-Tuak is sweet like coconut milk is sweet, but don’t let that fool you.
-Its flavor is pretty bland.
-Meh.
-Without the fun of biting into the fruit itself, in my opinion tuak is pretty unremarkable.
+Like coconut milk, tuak is sweet, but don’t let that fool you.
+Its flavor is Meh.
+Without the fun of biting into the fruit itself, tuak is pretty unremarkable.

-If you let tuak ferment, you’ll get arak.
+If you let tuak ferment though, you’ll get arak.
 I had tried arak before and it tasted pretty good, with just a hint of anise flavor.
 Of course, we were intrigued.
 Mental note: Must.
 Try.
 Indonesian.
 Arak.

-Update: Many restaurants offer arak cocktails, made from the local brew, so when we saw it on the menu a few weeks later, we had to try it.
+ⓘ UPDATE: Many restaurants offer arak cocktails, so when we saw it on the menu a few weeks later, we had to try it.
 Dan thought it was okay, but I didn’t.
 Nope.
 Not a fan.
-I thought its taste is rather harsh.
-Reminiscent of kerosene.
+Without the licorice flavor, I thought its taste was rather harsh.
+Rather reminiscent of kerosene.
 Yuck.